iobroker-community-adapters/ioBroker.proxmox/README.md

 ### 1.2.0 (2020-01-24)
 * (foxriver76) Created info connection state + channel
-* (foxriver76) status is a string and not a boolean, so set obj type correctly
+* (foxriver76) status is a string and not a boolean, so set an obj type correctly
 * (foxriver76) fix bug which resulted in not all nodes objects being created during a single execution of the adapter
-* (foxriver76) password can now only be read by own instance if controller version is new enough
+* (foxriver76) password can now only be read by own instance if a controller version is new enough

 __js-controller v2  or above required__
 __node v10 or above required__